-With her sultry and powerful vocals reminiscent of Emmylou Harris and Bonnie Raitt, songs that evoke an emotional response and a guitar style that has been compared to the likes of BB King with the tone of Stevie Ray Vaughan, Diana Rein is becoming the quintessential blues musician.
+With her sultry and powerful vocals reminiscent of Emmylou Harris and Bonnie Raitt, songs that evoke an emotional response and a guitar style that has been compared to the likes of BB King with the tone of Stevie Ray Vaughan, Diana Rein is becoming a special artist in her own right.

-Recently signed to Mike Zito and Guy Hale's label Gulf Coast Records, Diana released her third album "Queen of My Castle" on the label which was Produced by Michael Leasure (Walter Trout's longtime drummer).
+Diana released her third album "Queen of My Castle" on Gulf Coast Records that was Produced by Michael Leasure (Walter Trout's longtime drummer).
 The album has received much acclaim and rousing reviews of its fifteen original songs.

 "Rein’s vocals contrast nicely with her down-and-dirty guitar work.
 Her soloing shows a great command of the modern blues vocabulary: fat, nasty tone with little special effects or frills.
 Queen Of My Castle is a compelling listen.
 The band is solid throughout the album and lends strong support from the first track to the last but there’s no doubt who is the queen of THIS castle!" - BIG CITY RHYTHM & BLUES MAGAZINE